Introduction

 These lines set the pair style and pair coefficients for the simulation.
 The first line sets the pair style to embedded atom method (EAM) with alloy support.

-The second line sets the pair coefficients for all pairs of atoms in the simulation to the Cu EAM potential.
-This force-field originates from the paper by Mishin et al., and can be downloaded in a LAMMPS-compatible format from the NIST Interatomic Potentials Repository.
+The second line sets the pair coefficients for all atom pairs to use the Cu EAM potential.
+This force-field comes from Mishin et al., and can be downloaded from the NIST Interatomic Potentials Repository.

 Time Step